RimuTec/AspNetCore.SpaServices.Extensions/README.md

 However, there are projects that need more flexibility than CRA can offer.
 Furthermore, there are existing code bases where CRA is not a viable option with the deprecation of `UseWebpackDevMiddleware()`.
 This NuGet package - RimuTec.AspNetCore.SpaServices.Extensions - aims at providing a replacement that hopefully helps avoiding a significant amount of rework for those with existing code bases.

 This extensions starts on the other end.
 It assumes that you start with a simple HTML page and a single bundle.
 A "hello, world"-example for Webpack if you like.
 You can then add as much or as little as you wish.
 This packages allows you to use hot-module-reloading (HMR) for your bundle.

+## Separating SPA and Other Static Files

+**Note**: This subsection contains advanced and detailed material.
+This material is not required for using this nuget package.
+However, if you want to understand some of the more intricate problems that need to be solved, keep reading.

+We recommend clearly separating the SPA file from other static files.
+The reason lies within when and where the webpack bundles are built and how static files are configured for the request pipeline.

+The typical sequence for the request pipeline is that the static file handler is added via `UseStaticFiles()` before the webpack dev server is added.
+The webpack dev server should be the last in the pipeline as otherwise it will prevent controllers from handling requests (`UseEndpoints()` with `MapControllers()`).
+So, leaving aside other handlers, the best sequence is:

+1. `UseStaticFiles()`
+2. `UseEndpoints()`
+3. `UseSpa()`

+You may have additional steps in between them.

+Now, with this in place and building the webpack bundles as part of the normal project build, the static handler will find serve the webpack bundles unless the SPA files are in a folder other than then other static files.
+If the static handler serves the requests for the webpack bundles then the request will never be forwarded to the webpack dev server.
+HRM will not work.

+`UseStaticFiles()` defaults to serving static files from `wwwrooot`.
+Placing the SPA files in a different folder and having the configuration code delete the webpack bundles in the output folder, e.g. `MyApp/dist`, will send the request to the webpack dev server as expected.

+The output files are deleted as otherwise upon startup, e.g. for debugging, the bundles will be served using existing files.
+Instead we want the webpack dev server to dynamically create the bundle if and when needed, keep them in memory and serve them from memory.
+This could also be achieved by refreshing the browser after the first load.
+However, we felt that HMR should be enabled immediately.

 # Advanced Scenarios